Useful Information

 Niida Honke uses the traditional method of separating the sake from the solids that are used during the brewing process.
 This method is called “Fukuro-Zuri,” literally “Hanging Bag.”
 As the name suggests, the combined ingredients are poured into bags that are tied to wooden poles.
 The bags allow the liquid sake to escape, trapping the excess materials in the bags.

-The excess materials are pressing into thin sheets that are used to make other products such as the sweet non-alcoholic drink, “amazake,” various sweets, and more!
+The excess materials are pressed into thin sheets that are used to make other products such as the sweet non-alcoholic drink, “amazake,” various sweets, and more!

 The final product: